rtayne/TO-SQLHTTP/README.md

 # TO-SQLHTTP-Server
-An AutoHotkey script with an SQLite / HTTP Server front end.
+An AutoHotkey script with an SQLite / HTTP Server.
 Provides HTTP access to the stats Table from a to.db generated from toutils/todbmanger:

   todbmanager - https://github.com/toutils/todbmanager